vasilisvg/tschicholds-figures/eighteen-5/aside.md

 # The second column

-This column is probably too small for most content on most screen sizes.
+This column might be getting too small for some content on smaller screen sizes.